Meter Replacement Project

 Who will be performing the meter exchange?

-The PUD is currently utilizing its in-house personnel and crews to perform the meter replacements.
+The PUD is currently utilizing both its in-house personnel along with contract crews from National Metering and Technical Services to perform the meter replacements.
+All contractors will have PUD signage on their vehicles and carry appropriate identification.

 What meters are being installed?